 Store leftover split pea soup in the refrigerator in an airtight container for up to 5 days.

-Leftover can also be frozen for up to 3 months, however, do so before adding milk or cream to the soup.
+Leftovers can also be frozen for up to 3 months; however, do so before adding milk or cream to the soup.

-To thaw, place soup in the fridge until thawed, then heat in the microwave or on the stove top.
+To thaw, place the soup in the fridge until thawed, then heat it in the microwave or on the stovetop.